Keamo-getswe/suricata-lab/README.md

 This rule flags outbound payload transfers where the payload's header starts with the ELF magic number (0x7F454C46), indicating an ELF file transfer.

 ## Evaluation and Improvements:

+This section describes the findings from examining the pcap files obtained in each attack.
+The files are named according to the theme of each challenge.
+Key properties of each attack are analysed, translated into a rule and the rule is then evaluated for real world efficacy.

 ### Stealth Scan